unccv/deep_learning/challenge/README.md

 1. Your modified version of `sample_model.py`.
 2. Your tensorflow checkpoint files in a folder called `checkpoints` .
 We will use the `restore_from_checkpoint` method in `sample_model` to load your checkpoint and pass in the checkpoint_dir `checkpoints` into the `Model.predict` method.
 Please include all tensorflow checkpoint files: checkpoint, .ckpt.data-XXXXX-of-XXXXXX, .ckpt.meta, and .ckpt.index.
 We will use `tf.train.latest_checkpoint` to load your latest checkpoint.
 You may include multiple checkpoints or just your last checkpoint, and please keep file sizes less than 100MB.

+## Submission

+For this assignment you will upload your solutions to your Google Drive and then submit the link to your drive file in Autolab.
+Here is how:
+1. Download the submission folder from [here](https://drive.google.com/open?id=1eVZdNq2KXfhuhJE3bgfXo1mUYCML499v)
+2. Extract the downloaded handin.zip.
+Delete handin.zip.
+3. The extracted handin folder has the following structure:
+   /handin
+   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; /checkpoints
+   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; /sample_model.py

+4. Place all your checkpoint files in handin/checkpoints/
+5. Replace /handin/sample_model.py with **your** sample_model.py.
+Keep the file name sample_model.py
+6. Zip the handin folder.
+7. Upload your handin.zip to your Google Drive.
+8. In Google Drive, select your handin.zip, right click and select **Get Shareable link**
+9. Make sure the sharing permission for your handin.zip is set to "Anyone with the link can view"
+10. Your link will look like https://drive.google.com/open?id=1eVZdNq2KXfhuhJE3bgfXo1mUYCML499v
+10. Open Notepad or any text editor & paste your link.Then save the file as handin.txt
+11. Login to your Autolab account.
+Go to Deep Learning challenge and submit this handin.txt file.

+Notes:
+  * Do not share your submission link with anyone else.
+  * Keep the directory structure and name of the folder same as provided.
+  * You do not need to submit any other .py file other than sample_model.py.
+Other py files provided with this challenge will be avaialble to your sample_model.py if needed.

 ## Grading
 Your model will be evaluated on a true hold out set of ~200 images, and your grade will be determined by your accuracy on this set.